nsortur/battlecode21/README.md

     Runs a game with the settings in gradle.properties
 - `./gradlew update`
     Update to the newest version!
 Run every so often
+- `./gradlew build`
+    Run this after updating to build the project